 The Content Exploration Service is applicable to both quick and filtered searches.
 This service is not based on SOLR but depends on the Elastic Search to perform its functions.

-The Content Exploration Service is automatically installed on the first node where Application Server (vizportal) is installed.
+The Content Exploration Service is automatically installed on the initial node.

-For high availability and better performance, it is recommended that you install at least one instance of the Content Exploration Service on every node that is running the Application Server.
+For high availability and better performance, we recommend you install at least one instance of the Content Exploration Service on every node that is running the Application Server.

 |Status||Status of the